joonasrooben/dataeng/Data Modeling.md

  Each entity has a **value** for each of its attributes.

- Also relationshis may have attributes called **descriptive attributes**.
+ Also relationships may have attributes called **descriptive attributes**.

 ### Intution